initialcommit-com/git-sim/README.md

 # git-sim
+Visually simulate Git operations in your own repo with a single terminal command.

-Simulate Git commands on your own repos by generating an image (default) or video visualization depicting the command's behavior.
+This generates an image (default) or video visualization depicting the command's behavior.

 Command syntax is based directly on Git's command-line syntax, so using git-sim is as familiar as possible.

 ## Use cases
 - Visualize Git commands to understand their effects on your repo before actually running them